jayalfredprufrock/nestjs-typebox/README.md

 > The example below shows two different decorators and their usage, calling out default configuration.
 > Schemas have all been defined inline for brevity, but could just as easily be defined elsewhere
 > and reused.
 The primary benefit of using @HttpEndpoint over @Validator is the additional validation
 > enforcing path parameters to be properly defined as request "param" validators.
+Otherwise, it simply
+> passes through options specified in `validate` to the underlying @Validator decorator.

 ```ts
 import { Type } from '@sinclair/typebox';